danielsan80/cleanup-images/readme.txt

 * Initial version, used on production sites programmed by Delwin Vriend

 == Upgrade Notice ==

+= 1.01 =
+* Updated compatibility to WordPress 3.6.1.
+No need to upgrade

 = 1.0 =
 * First public release - no change from 0.11 other than the readme file and site banner image